• Menu

 Group G

 Group G contains ruins from the 12th century.
-Group G has been restored by Italy during 2001 and 2002.
-The ruins in Group G are located on a small hill indicating ‘temple mountains’ that has a connection between My Son and the Khmer people in Cambodia.
+Group G was restored by Italy in 2001 and 2002.
+The ruins in Group G are located on a small hill, indicating ‘temple mountains’ that have a connection between My Son and the Khmer people in Cambodia.

 Group E and Group F – dates from 7th to 12th century